sweagleExpert/integrations/docker/cli/README.md

 ## TROUBLESHOOTING

+- Test with FROM alpine:3.8 installing nodejs or FROM node:13-alpine failed

-If you mount a volume with db.json file
+- If you mount a volume with db.json file
 When using sweagle cli directly from the directory where you mount your volume , you may get error:
 `(node:51) UnhandledPromiseRejectionWarning: Error: EBUSY: resource busy or locked, rename '/.~db.json' -> '/db.json'
 (node:51) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
 This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch(). (rejection id: 1)